 Midrashic Moments: Putting Art and Spirit Into Action – This lesson plan from The Lookstein Center’s journal, Jewish Educational Leadership, uses the story of Ruth as a prompt for an interactive, arts-based activity for middle school students.

-Shavuot: The Shnei Luchot HaBrit – In this lesson for high school students, the division of the tablets are explored and examined.
+Shavuot: The Shnei Luchot HaBrit – In this lesson for high school students, the division of the tablets is explored and examined.
 By The Lookstein Center.

 Shavuot Lesson Plans and Resources – These resources include lesson plans, activities, Shavuot recipes, and more.
 By the National Library of Israel.

 Shavuot Resources – These activities include videos, digital activities, games, and more.
-From the Israeli Ministry of Education.
+By the Israeli Ministry of Education.

 Shavuot Social Story – In this activity, a social story is read to or with students to give them an idea of both the holiday and what to expect.
 By JTeach.